Safari Parks in Namibia

 For more inspiration, take a look at the parks and reserves below:

-Damaraland is a wild and unique landscape that is home to a surprising density of desert-dwelling game.
-Desert elephant and desert rhino are the main attractions, whilst the occasional lion and leopard can be seen.
+Damaraland is a wild and unique landscape that is home to a surprising density of desert-dwelling game, including desert elephant and rhino.

-Etosha is Namibia’s most famous safari park and one of Africa’s best-known wildlife areas.
-Big game is abundant here, with Etosha being one of the finest places in Africa to view the Big Five.
+Etosha is Namibia’s most famous safari park.
+Big game is abundant here, with it being one of the finest places in Africa to view the Big Five.

 The Kunene River region of Namibia is one of our favorite places in Africa.
 This fly-in destination is home to some of the most amazing scenery in the country, as well as boating safari and cultural experiences with the nomadic Himba tribe.